kodepandai/lunox-website/docs/architectur-concepts/service-container.md

 // or you can bind simple object to application instance this.app.instance('db', db);
 ```
-`this.app` is LunoX Application instance.
+`this.app` is Lunox Application instance.
 See [Application](https://github.com/kodepintar/lunox-framework/blob/main/src/Foundation/Application.ts) class for more detail.

 Sometimes you cannot get application instance, for example outside service providers.
-You can use global `app()` helper to get LunoX Application instance.
+You can use global `app()` helper to get Lunox Application instance.
 ```ts
 app().bind('Payment', Payment);
 ```